Battle Cruiser Kongo

 All four were retained by the Imperial Japanese Navy under the Washington Naval Conference’s limits, including Haruna which had been laid up in reserve after A turret exploded during a training accident.
 They would be heavily reconstructed in the late 1920’s, and again just a few years later to emerge as fast battleships intended to escort carrier task forces.
 But that’s another story.

-Kongo appears in Great War at Sea: Cruiser Warfare, while all four battle cruisers see action in Great War at Sea: Rise of the Dragon.
+Kongo appears in Great War at Sea: Cruiser Warfare Second Edition, while all four battle cruisers see action in Great War at Sea: Rise of the Dragon.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

-He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-Leopold needs no ad latus assistance.
+He lives in Birmingham, Alabama with his wife, three children, and his new puppy.
+His Iron Dog, Leopold, could swim very well.